2009/03/24: Road Construction Camp

 km along the road, without much breakfast inside us, we found our first restaurant.
 I went inside while Chris was still out by the bikes.
 Oh what joy!
 “They’ve got roast chicken!,” I announced, trying to hurry him inside.
 I ordered two half chickens and two bowls of spicy noodles.
 We really needed a good feed, and the Muslim owners seemed pleased to see our obvious delight as we wolfed down our food.

 It was a good thing we filled our tanks, because the woman at the hotel where we’d planned to stop made a phone call.
 With apologies, she said we needed to move along because they couldn’t accept foreigners.
-It turned into another long day, but it ended at a friendly hotel only km from Lanzhou,where a year-old girl led us on a walking tour of the the town after supper.
+It turned into another long day, but it ended at a friendly hotel onlykm from Lanzhou, and a year-old girl led us on a walking tour of the the town after supper.

 We were left with an easy last day into the city.